djm89uk/djm89uk.github.io/picogym_we.md

 </html>
 ~~~

 We can login using any account.
 The website does not seem to authenticate login details.
-Afetr logging in we get the response:
+After logging in we get the response:

 ~~~
 Success: You logged in!
 Not sure you'll be able to see the flag though.